Home Compare CS.PA vs NN.AS

 AXA vs NN Group N.V.: Which Stock Looks Stronger in 2026?

-NN leads structurally, with profitability as the clearest single gap between the two profiles.
-AXA still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with NN carrying a narrow edge on stability.
+AXA still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.